By Steve & Tamami Laser; with Nahoko Osuka reporting from Japan

 The Toyota GR Supra is built by Magna Steyr at its vehicle assembly facility in Graz, Austria.

-News sources, photos and video courtesy Toyota Motor Corp., Toyota Gazoo Racing Co., and Toyota Customizing & Development Co., Ltd.
+News sources and photos courtesy of Toyota Motor Corp., Toyota Gazoo Racing Co., and Toyota Customizing & Development Co., Ltd.